GabeItchy/Schooliosis/Boys Teams Sports/Respectful Relationships Lesson 2.md

 	Person 1: Hey do you want to go on a road trip?
 	*Person 2 swings their bag at Person 1, screams bloody murder and calls the police for attemped kidnapping.*

+2. What does consent look, sound and feel like?

+	Consent looks like happy face